Oussama Tannane: Utrecht (loan)

-In August 2018, Tannane again left Saint-Étienne on loan, joining Eredivisie side FC Utrecht.
+In August 2018, Tannane again left Saint-Étienne on loan, joining Eredivisie club FC Utrecht.

 Vitesse

-On 12 July 2019, Tannane signed a three-year contract at Eredivisie side Vitesse.
+On 12 July 2019, Tannane signed a three-year contract at Eredivisie club Vitesse.
 He made his debut for his new club in Vitesse's first game of the 2019–20 Eredivisie season, a 2–2 draw with Ajax.
-On 29 September 2019, Tannane scored his first goal for Vitesse, a late game-winning penalty in a 1–2 away victory against Eredivisie strugglers RKC Waalwijk.
+On 29 September 2019, Tannane scored his first goal for Vitesse, a late game-winning penalty in a 2–1 away victory against Eredivisie strugglers RKC Waalwijk.

 Tannane started the 2020–21 season in fine form, scoring a long-range free kick in a 2–0 win against Sparta Rotterdam in Vitesse's first home game of the campaign.
 On 18 October 2020, Tannane was sent off by referee Richard Martens in the first half of an Eredivisie match against ADO Den Haag, after receiving two yellow cards in quick succession for dissent.
-In his first match back after suspension, Tannane netted a brace in a 3–1 win against Emmen to keep Vitesse level on points with Ajax at the summit of the Eredivisie table.
+In his first match back after suspension, Tannane netted a brace in a 3–1 win against Emmen to keep Vitesse level on points with Ajax at the summit of the table.

 In January 2022 it was announced Vitesse terminated his contract.